Ghini/ghini.desktop/doc/imex.rst

 on the client user interface, for how to register a phone.)
 When |ghini.desktop| receives a valid registration request for a specific IMEI number, the specified IMEI is added to the list of registered clients and associated to the remote user name.
-The registration is persistent, and registrations are not overwritten, so if you want to change the user name associated to an IMEI number, please first remove the entry from the list, then register again the phone for a different user.
+The registration is persistent, and is used as a basic identity check for all client-server interaction.
+If you need to use the same phone with a different user name, you must overrule the existing registration, and to do so, you need the security code as shown in the desktop server settings.

 Start the server on |ghini.desktop| and move your focus to your |ghini.pocket| client.
 It is from the |ghini.pocket| clients that you handle the communication.
 After accepting updates